cse-labs/kubernetes-in-codespaces/README.md

 # Kubernetes in Codespaces

-> Setup a Kubernetes cluster using `kind` running in [GitHub Codespaces](https://github.com/features/codespaces)
+> Setup a Kubernetes cluster using `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

+This is a template that will setup a Kubernetes developer cluster using `k3d` in a `GitHub Codespace` or local `Dev Container`

 We use this for `inner-loop` Kubernetes development.
 Note that it is not appropriate for production use but is a great `Developer Experience`.
 Feedback calls the approach `game-changing` - we hope you agree!

-For ideas, feature requests, future sessions and any long-running discussion, please use GitHub discussions so we can collaborate and follow up.
+For ideas, feature requests, and discussions, please use GitHub discussions so we can collaborate and follow up.

 This Codespace is tested with `zsh` and `oh-my-zsh` - it "should" work with bash but hasn't been fully tested.
 For the HoL, please use zsh to avoid any issues.

 You can run the `dev container` locally and you can also connect to the Codespace with a local version of VS Code.

-You will have access after the event, so please experiment and add any issues to the GitHub Discussion.
+Please experiment and add any issues to the GitHub Discussion.
+We LOVE PRs!

-We LOVE PRs! (this is a downstream repo, so post in GitHub Discussions if you want to PR and we'll point you to the right repo and ensure access)

-## Shoutout for the "."

-GitHub just released some pretty AWESOME new features including `"."` and `Codespaces`

-Congratulations to the GitHub team on an amazing release!

-HUGE shoutout and thank you to GitHub, DevDiv and 1ES for the amazing support over the last 18 months that got us to this point.
-Thank You!
-We literally couldn't have done this without you.
+## Create your repo

+> You must have access to Codespaces as an individual or part of a GitHub Team or GitHub Enterprise Cloud
+>
+> If you are a member of this GitHub organization, you can skip this step and open with Codespaces

+Create your repo from this template and add your application code

+- Click the `Use this template` button
+- Enter your repo details

 ## Open with Codespaces